Destiny of X

 "Destiny of X" is a 2022 relaunch of the X-Men line of comic books published by Marvel Comics.
-It is the sequel to "Reign of X" following the end of the dual miniseries X Lives of Wolverine and X Deaths of Wolverine, and the first phase of the Krakoan era of X-Men following the departure of Jonathan Hickman during "Reign of X".
-A sequel, "Fall of X" is coming in the summer of 2023.
+It is the sequel to "Reign of X" following the end of the dual miniseries X Lives of Wolverine and X Deaths of Wolverine.
+It was the third phase of the Krakoan Age, and the first following the departure of Jonathan Hickman at the end of "Reign of X.” “Destiny of X” included the crossover events A.X.E.: Judgment Day and Sins of Sinister.
+A sequel, "Fall of X," was launched in August 2023.